insin/nwb/docs/Configuration.md

 ##### `install`: `Object`

-Configures [options for `NpmInstallPlugin`](https://github.com/ericclemmons/npm-install-webpack-plugin#usage), which will be used if you pass `--auto-install` flag to `nwb serve`.
+Configures [options for `NpmInstallPlugin`](https://github.com/ericclemmons/npm-install-webpack-plugin#usage), which will be used if you pass an `--install` flag to `nwb serve`.

 ##### `loaders`: `Object`

-Each [Webpack loader](https://webpack.github.io/docs/loaders.html) configured by default has a unique id you can use to customise it.
+Each [Webpack loader](https://webpack.github.io/docs/loaders.html) used in nwb's default Webpack configuration has a unique id you can use to customise it.

 To customise a loader, add a prop to the `loaders` object matching its id with a configuration object.